flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ## Migration guide

-The following tips describe how to emit a warning, but not truncate, on entering text, and how to truncating as text is entered.
+The following tips describe how to emit a warning, but not truncate, on entering text, and how to truncate as text is entered.

 ### Not enforces limitation

-To print a max length warning in `TextField`, but _not_ truncate the limit is exceed, use `MaxLengthEnforcement.none` instead of `maxLengthEnforced: false`.
+To print a max length warning in `TextField`, but _not_ truncate when the limit is exceed, use `MaxLengthEnforcement.none` instead of `maxLengthEnforced: false`.